influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/administration/config.md

 ### cache-max-memory-size = 524288000

-_WAL setting for versions 0.10.0+_ The cache maximum memory size is the maximum size (in bytes) a shard's cache can reach before it starts rejecting writes.
+The cache maximum memory size is the maximum size (in bytes) a shard's cache can reach before it starts rejecting writes.

 ### cache-snapshot-memory-size = 26214400

-_WAL setting for versions 0.10.0+_ The cache snapshot memory size is the size at which the engine will snapshot the cache and write it to a TSM file, freeing up memory.
+The cache snapshot memory size is the size at which the engine will snapshot the cache and write it to a TSM file, freeing up memory.

 ### cache-snapshot-write-cold-duration = "1h"

-_WAL setting for versions 0.10.0+_ The cache snapshot write cold duration is the length of time at which the engine will snapshot the cache and write it to a new TSM file if the shard hasn't received writes or deletes.
+The cache snapshot write cold duration is the length of time at which the engine will snapshot the cache and write it to a new TSM file if the shard hasn't received writes or deletes.

 ### compact-min-file-count = 3

-_WAL setting for versions 0.10.0+_ The compact minimum file count is the minimum number of TSM files that need to exist before a compaction cycle will run.
+The compact minimum file count is the minimum number of TSM files that need to exist before a compaction cycle will run.

 ### compact-full-write-cold-duration = "24h"

-_WAL setting for versions 0.10.0+_ The compact full write cold duration is the duration at which the engine will compact all TSM files in a shard if it hasn't received a write or delete.
+he compact full write cold duration is the duration at which the engine will compact all TSM files in a shard if it hasn't received a write or delete.

 ### max-points-per-block = 1000

-_WAL setting for versions 0.10.0+_ The maximum points per block is the maximum number of points in an encoded block in a TSM file.
+The maximum points per block is the maximum number of points in an encoded block in a TSM file.
 Larger numbers may yield better compression but could incur a performance peanalty when querying.

 ## [hinted-handoff]